iosdevpractice/iosdevpractice.github.io/_posts/2014-08-17-fan-site-app.markdown

 comments: true
 ---

-For this weeks practice exercise, we will explore accessing the network while building a simple app from the following rough design.
+This practice exercise will explore accessing the network, parsing XML and JSON.
+Build the following simple fan site app using this rough design.

 ## Basic Functionality